syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 - Finally, determine the steps that need to be executed during the Promise's lifecycle.
 The minimum you'll need is a Workflow to configure your Resource which will run on creation.
 These may include translating the user's request into the Operator's expected document, injecting custom configuration, sending requests to internal APIs to verify permissions, scanning images for vulnerabilities, etc.
-- In the Promise, list those Workflows in the `workflows`.
+* In the Promise, list those Workflows in the `workflows`.
-- Install the Promise on your Platform Cluster, where Kratix is installed.
+* Install the Promise on your Platform cluster, where Kratix is installed.

 ### Platform User Journey